jorisvandenbossche/course-python-data/notebooks/pandas_08_reshaping_data.md

 data_long.groupby("Treatment")["pH"].mean()  # switch to `WWTP`
 ```

+Applying Seaborn on the (wide) original format of the datadoes not fit as there is no way to link the two treatment columns to a certain representation:

 ```python
 sns.catplot(data=data, x="WWTP", y="...", hue="...", kind="bar")  # this doesn't work that easily
 ```

+Whereas using the long format, the "treatment" column can be represented by color (hue), e.g.

 ```{code-cell} ipython3
 sns.catplot(data=data_long, x="WWTP", y="pH",